cosinekitty/sapphire/README.md

 ## Tricorder

-A 3D oscilloscope designed for Frolic, Glee, and Tin.
+A 3D oscilloscope designed for Frolic, Glee, and other 3D signals.

-Read the complete <a href="Tricorder.md">Sapphire Tricorder documentation</a>.
+<a href="Tricorder.md">Sapphire Tricorder documentation</a>

 <a href="Tricorder.md"><img src="images/tricorder.png" /></a>